kevL/yata/ReadMe.txt

           in Settings.Cfg and at least one valid filepath exists in the list - see the Settings.Cfg file options below)

+- Readonly : sets or clears the table's Readonly flag

 - Save        : Ctrl+s
 - Save As ... : Ctrl+e
 - Close